We're calling on you to boycott this mighty ocean species that's been overfished to the brink. Sign our Bluefin Boycott pledge today.

 On May 27, 2011, the Fisheries Service announced it would designate the Atlantic bluefin tuna as a “species of concern” but not give it any additional protection under the Endangered Species Act.
 The Fisheries Service is relying on international management, which has failed for the past 40 years, to save the species — despite the fact that the United States is primarily responsible for the decline of the western Atlantic bluefin tuna, a critically endangered stock that spawns in the Gulf of Mexico and is fished mostly by U.S. fishermen.
 Canada, which catches the second-highest number of western Atlantic bluefin tuna after the United States, in May 2011 assessed the stock as “endangered,” meaning it faces imminent extirpation or extinction.

-Our petition and legal work has been specifically defending the Atlantic population of bluefin.
-We’re advocating for all bluefin tuna through our Bluefin Boycott campaign.
+While we began our petition and legal work specifically for the Atlantic population of bluefin, we expanded that work to defend all bluefin tuna through our Bluefin Boycott campaign.
 Pacific bluefin numbers are in fact at an astonishing historic low: A 2013 scientific report concluded that their population had declined by an estimated 96.4 percent from unfished levels.
+So in June 2016 we joined a coalition of individuals and groups to petition the National Marine Fisheries Service to protect this population under the Endangered Species Act as well.
+We got an intitially positive reaction to that petition — but after Trump took office, in August 2017 the Fisheries Service declined to list the huge imperiled fish.